 Riding a motorbike for exploring on your own

 To visit the Ba Be Lake, you are suggested to hire a motor boat to go through or stop over around 4-5 routes: Widow’s Island, Pagoda, Puong Cave, Dau Dang Waterfall, Fairy Pond… that takes you around 1 hour and a half for maximum.
 But this way suits for the first-time visitors within a short period of time.

 How many days should I stay at Ba Be Lake?

 To fully immerse yourself in the beauty of Ba Be Lake and explore its surroundings, we recommend planning a 3-day, 2-night itinerary.
 This duration allows you to experience the highlights of the area without rushing.
 Here’s a suggested itinerary:

 Day 1: Hanoi – Transfer to Ba Be

-Day 2: Ba Be Lake Kayaking – Cycling to Hua Ma cave
+Day 2: Ba Be Lake

-Day 3: Ba Be – Back to Hanoi
+Day 3: Ba Be – Farewell

-Normally, the tour can be designed for 2 days & 1 night but to cover almost the highlights of Ba Be area, it will be too rushed to enjoy so I chose to extend one more night so it fitted very well my need to spend time relaxing.
+The trip lasted for 3 days 2 nights which is suitable for both outdoor activities and relaxing during staying at a homestay.
+Normally, the tour can be designed for 2 days & 1 night but to cover almost highlights of the Ba Be area, it will be too rushed to enjoy so we recommend you to extend one more night so it fitted very well to spend time relaxing.